het2803/Portfolio/README.md

 - Identifed 25+ trends and patterns in data from various sources, providing actionable insights for business partners.
 - Worked closely with teams, contributing to a 30% increase in problem resolution efficiency.
 - Implemented mew data analysis tools, leading to a 20% improvement in report conversion project planning.

+Projects
+Image Semantic Segmentation Vadodara, Gujarat  Jun 2020 – Apr 2021 •Designed a groundbreaking Neural Network for Semantic Segmentation, delivering a 40% improvement in accuracy.
+•Transformed WRNs into fully convolutional networks for Semantic Segmentation with 25% faster inference speed.
+•Implemented global context module and high-resolution path, improving Semantic Image Segmentation accuracy by 35%.
+•Achieved competitive results on CamVid datasets with proposed approaches outperforming the state-of-the-art by 15%.